Skip to content

 Burndown charts and velocity tracked across every sprint

-TARO generates a live burndown chart for every active sprint comparing ideal completion rate against actual task completion in real time.
-Alongside the burndown, TARO tracks velocity across all completed sprints: how many story points or tasks your team delivers per sprint, and whether that number is stable, improving, or declining.
+TARO generates a live burndown chart for every active sprint, comparing the ideal completion rate against actual in real time.
+It also tracks velocity across completed sprints, and whether it's rising or falling.

 AI